ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * eads: This parameter specifies a set of supported EDHOC External Authorization Data (EAD) items, identified by their ead\_label (see {{Section 3.8 of RFC9528}}).
 If the set is composed of a single ead\_label, this is encoded as an unsigned integer.
 Otherwise, the set is encoded as an array of unsigned integers, where each array element encodes one ead\_label.
 In JSON, the "eads" value is an unsigned integer or an array of unsigned integers.
 In CBOR, "eads" is an unsigned integer or an array of unsigned integers, and has label 8.
 The unsigned integer values are taken from the 'Label' column of the "EDHOC External Authorization Data" registry defined in {{RFC9528}}.

 * initiator: This parameter specifies whether the EDHOC Initiator role is supported.
 In JSON, the "initiator" value is a boolean.
-In CBOR, "initiator" is the simple value "true" (0xf5) or "false" (0xf4), and has label 9.
+In CBOR, "initiator" is the simple value `true` (0xf5) or `true` (0xf4), and has label 9.

 * responder: This parameter specifies whether the EDHOC Responder role is supported.
 In JSON, the "responder" value is a boolean.
-In CBOR, "responder" is the simple value "true" (0xf5) or "false" (0xf4), and has label 10.
+In CBOR, "responder" is the simple value `true` (0xf5) or `true` (0xf4), and has label 10.

 * max\_msgsize: This parameter specifies the admitted maximum size of EDHOC messages in bytes.
 In JSON, the "max\_msgsize" value is an unsigned integer.
 In CBOR, "max\_msgsize" is an unsigned integer and has label 11.